PercHead: Perceptual Head Model for Single-Image 3D Head Reconstruction & Editing

-Another common downstream task is generating 3D avatars from video, which is essential for applications like telepresence, animation, and immersive media.
-Although our model is trained on one-frame images, we show that it generalizes to this setting by applying it frame-by-frame to video input.
-Using two VFHQ \cite{vfhq} sequences, we evaluate its ability to handle changes in facial expressions across time.
-As shown in Fig.~\ref{fig:video_frames}, our model produces reconstructions that are faithful to each frame while remaining consistent in geometry and appearance across the entire sequence.
-This cross-frame coherence is crucial for stable 3D avatars, ensuring robustness to subtle expression changes—such as mouth motion, eye dynamics, or blinking—without introducing temporal drift or identity shifts.
-Notably, this is achieved without any additional fine-tuning.
-Generated sequences are included in the supplementary material.
+Another common downstream task is generating 3D avatars from video.
+Although our model is trained on single-frame images, we show that it generalizes to this setting by applying it frame-by-frame to video input.
+Using two sequences from the unseen dataset VFHQ \cite{vfhq}, we evaluate our model's ability to handle changes in facial expressions across time.
+As shown in \cref{fig:video_frames}, our model produces reconstructions that are faithful to each frame while remaining consistent in geometry and appearance.
+However, we do want to mention that our model will introduce slight flickering for unobserved regions.
+This is only noticeable in the video sequences, which we include in our supplementary video.